 Storm Reference - Data Modification

-Storm can be used to directly modify the Synapse hypergraph by:
+Storm can be used to modify data in Synapse by:

 adding or deleting nodes;